MIST: Mutual Information Estimation Via Supervised Training: Experiments

-Uncertainty estimates are essential for MI estimation in practice, allowing practitioners to construct reliable confidence intervals and make informed decisions based on the uncertainty of the estimation.
-We evaluate uncertainty quantification for both variants of our estimator.
+Uncertainty estimates are essential for MI estimation in practice, allowing practitioners to construct reliable confidence intervals and make informed decisions for use based on the uncertainty of the estimation.
+We evaluate uncertainty quantification for both variants of our estimator, shown in Figure \ref{fig:calibration_curves} and described below.

 For MIST, we compute confidence intervals via bootstrapping, which is feasible due to our method's fast inference.
 For the quantile regression model MIST$_\text{QR}$, we obtain uncertainty estimates by querying the model at different values of $\tau$, directly approximating the sampling distribution.
 To assess calibration, we compare predicted quantiles against empirical coverage---the proportion of true MI values that fall below each predicted quantile.
 Figure~\ref{fig:calibration_curves} plots this comparison for both in-meta-distribution and out-of-meta-distribution examples from $\mathcal{M}_\text{test}$.
-Both of our estimator variants substantially outperform KSG in calibration, even on unseen distribution families.
-This confirms the results reported in Figure~\ref{fig:metric_breakdown_ksg} showing that confidence intervals build from MIST models often contains the true MI value (for around 80\% of instances).
+Both of our estimator variants substantially outperform KSG in calibration, even on unseen distribution families generated by BMI.
+This confirms the results reported in Figure~\ref{fig:metric_breakdown_ksg} showing that confidence intervals built from MIST models often contains the true MI value (for around 80\% of instances).
 The quantile-loss variant MIST$_\text{QR}$ achieves nearly perfect calibration on distributions seen in training and remains well-calibrated for unseen distributions.
 Crucially, we obtain these uncertainty estimates at minimal computational cost: computing confidence intervals requires only additional forward passes for either model.